Mohun Bagan pip East Bengal in shootout to lift IFA Shield after 22 years

 East Bengal substitute Hiroshi Ibusuki nearly scored with his first touch, heading Miguel Figuera’s free-kick goalwards only for Vishal Kaith to pull off a sharp save.

-Bagan midfielder Abdul Sahal suffered a head injury in the second half, but returned to action with a bandaged forehead, while Gill denied Mehtab Singh at the far post deep into stoppage time to force extra time.
+Bagan midfielder Abdul Sahal suffered a head injury in the second half, returning to action with a bandaged forehead, while Gill denied Mehtab Singh at the far post deep into stoppage time to force extra time.